Health in Panama

-Even though Panama has one of the fastest growing economies in the western hemisphere, this prosperity has still left behind an estimated 500,000 people (13.8% of its population) who remain trapped in extreme poverty.
-The country have major socioeconomic and health inequalities between the country’s urban and rural populations, further, the indigenous population lives in more disadvantaged conditions and experiences greater vulnerability in health.
+Even though Panama has one of the fastest growing economies in the western hemisphere, an estimated 500,000 people (13.8% of its population) are in extreme poverty.
+Panama has major socioeconomic and health inequalities between the country’s urban and rural populations.
+The indigenous population lives in more disadvantaged conditions and experiences greater vulnerability in health.
 In general, the population living in more marginalized areas has less service coverage and less access to health care.

 Burden of disease

 The burden of disease in Panama consists mainly of non-communicable diseases (76,99% of total deaths).
 Communicable diseases stands for 13,17% of total deaths, and injuries 9,84% of total deaths.